zubinchopra/portaldocs/portal-sdk/generated/portalfx-pde-billing.md

 <a name="consumption"></a>
 ## Consumption

 - No docs have been provided to auxdocs that detail consumption.
-In the interim please reach out to [Mayur Oberoi](mailto:mayuro@microsoft.com) or [Ruchi Chopra](mailto:ruchic@microsoft.com) for consumption guidelines.
+In the interim please reach out to <a href="mailto:mayuro@microsoft.com?subject=Auxdocs Consumption Guidelines">Mayur Oberoi</a> or <a href="mailto:ruchic@microsoft.com?subject=Auxdocs Consumption Guidelines">Ruchi Chopra</a> for consumption guidelines.